Sara-Mill/Miniature-Eureka-Note-Taker/README.md

 ## License
-The application is covered under a Apache 2.0 license.
+The application is covered under an Apache 2.0 license.

 ## Contributing